Paints, palettes and products; Which end of the brush to use; How to wiggle the brush, etc.

 Essential Watercolour List:

-- 140 lbs. “hot pressed”, high quality watercolor paper.
+140 lbs. “hot pressed”, high quality watercolor paper.
 Alternatively, I like to use the Arches hot pressed pads and have a variety of sizes, very convenient for travel.
+Or Crescent Premium watercolor board.

 My Watercolour Palette: